-- If you adjust the driver's seat, the head restraint, the steering wheel or the mirror while the vehicle is in motion - If you fasten your seat belt while the vehicle is in motion - Before starting the engine: In particular, adjust the driver's seat, head restraint,
+- If you adjust the driver's seat, the head restraints, the steering wheel or the mirror while the vehicle is in motion. - If you fasten your seat belt while the vehicle is in motion. - Before starting the engine: adjust the driver's seat, the head restraints, the